spilman6/courses/pages/javascript/callbacks-promises-async-await.md

 ## Error Handling

 We need to handle errors when making http requests.
-We can do this by adding a `response.on('error', ...)` event listener to the response object.
+We can do this by adding a `.on('error', ...)` event listener to the request object.

 <details open>
 	<summary class="video">Show/Hide Video</summary>